rumps/core/README.md

 by itself.
 - `watch:prod` is the same as `watch` with `options.environment` set to `'production'` for a production build.
 - `clean` will clean the contents of destination.
+If used the destination should be considered volatile since files on source may be removed.
+- `clean:safe` will clean the contents of destination with respect to `options.clean`.
 This is invoked when running the build or watch task.
-The destination should be considered volatile since files on source may be removed.
+If used the destination should be considered volatile since files on source may be removed.
 - `info` will display information on this and other Rump modules in a readable format.
 Rump modules will add to this task (scripts, styles, etc.)
 - `info:prod` is the same as `info` with `options.environment` set to